 Below are details of the recipients to date:

-The latest recipient to receive the Award is Sharon Rollason, a member of the Spurgeon’s Team in Birmingham – working with children and families.
+The 2016 recipient is Sharon Rollason, a member of the Spurgeon’s Team in Birmingham – working with children and families.

 The 2015 recipient is Karen Mitchell, Family Practitioner, Project Crewe, with Catch 22, Cheshire East

 The 2010 recipient is Janette Pollard of East Riding of Yorkshire Council receives her award from Alison Michalska, Director of Children, Family and Adult Services.

 The 2008 recipient is Shirley Hanson, Social Worker with Rochdale Metropolitan Borough Council, Children & Families Department.
 Seen here with Steve Garner, Director of Children Families who presented the award to her on the last day of training.

 In 2007 the John Greer Award was awarded to Terry Braithwaite, Manager of the Family Solutions Team at Sandwell Metropolitan Borough Council.
 Seen here receiving his award from Eileen Murphy – May 2007.